-What are greatest difficulties people face when trying to do their own SEO?
+What are the greatest difficulties people face when trying to do their own SEO?

 It certainly isn’t understanding the theory, which is essentially about keyword research, creating various forms of content and the building backlinks to that content.